 Learn how MATLAB makes it easy to get started with image processing.

-Cameras are everywhere, even in your phone.
-You might have a new idea for using your camera in an engineering and scientific application, but have no idea where to start.
+Image processing is the foundation for building vision-based systems with cameras.
+You might have a new idea for using your camera in an engineering or scientific application but have no idea where to start.
 While image processing can seem like a black art, there are a few key workflows to learn that will get you started.